rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

 The `resetEquippableAddresses` function is used to remove all of the entries allowing for the entry to be equipped and accepts one argument:

-- `partId`: `uint64` type of argument specifying which part we want to remove the equippable addresses from
+- `partId`: `uint64` type of argument specifying which part we want to remove the equippable addresses from.
+Only parts of slot type are valid.

 ### SimpleEquippable